ErikSeewald/Planetnove/README.md

 Once the tank has explored the entire planet, i.e., has explored all paths of all nodes that it encountered, it informs the mothership.

 There are a few additional cases that can happen:
-- The mothership rejects the tank's request for departue in a direction.
+- The mothership rejects the tank's request for departure in a direction.
 In that case the tank will need to choose another direction and send another request.
 (Note: The motherships rejection of a direction at a node is temporary.
 If the tank returns to the same node later it can ask about taking that direction again.)
 - The tank encounters an obstacle on the path.
 More information in the section on [Path blocking](#path-blocking).
 - The tank is stuck and unable to finish exploring the planet.
 This can happen if all routes to unexplored nodes lead through paths that have been blocked or if the mothership rejects all departure directions that the tank could take to get to the unexplored nodes.
 In that case, the tank informs the mothership that it is stuck and finishes.

 ## Board
-The board representing the planets is made up of 1m x 1m white wooden pieces that can be rearranged into different layouts.
-Each board has 3 connecting joints at each of its 4 edges.
+The board representing the planet is made up of 1m x 1m white wooden pieces that can be rearranged into different layouts.
+Each board has three connecting joints at each of its four edges.
 These are the only points on which a path can connect to another piece.
-This way, new maps can modularly and dynamically be constructed by simply shifting these puzzle pieces.
+This way, new maps can be constructed modularly and dynamically by simply shifting these puzzle pieces.

 <div align="center"><img src="/docs/img/base_tile_joints.png" alt="Base tile with joint positions" width="250"></div>